RaihanRafi01/Shop_Inventory/README.md

 # Shop_Inventory
-This is Basically a Windows Based Application where a person can manage their shop's inventory management
+This is a Windows Based Application where a person can manage their shop's inventory management